Checkmk/checkmk/CONTRIBUTING.md

 Normally you only change a small set of files in your commits.
 If you execute `black [filename]` to format the changed code, this should be enough and you don't need to execute the formatting test at all.

-> We highly recommend to integrate black, isort, pylint and mypy into the editor you work with.
+> We highly recommend integrating black, isort, pylint and mypy into the editor you work with.
-> Most editors will notify you about issues in the moment you edit the code.
+> Most editors will notify you about issues the moment you edit the code.

-You could also push your changed to your forked repository and wait for Travis to execute the tests for you, but that takes several minutes for each try.
+You could also push your changes to your forked repository and wait for Travis to execute the tests for you, but that takes several minutes for each try.

 ## Style guide